UseTrey/.github/README.md

 ## 🚀 About Trey

 **Trey** is an open-source library playground that lets developers try trending npm packages directly in the browser before installing them.

+The name comes from combining "**Try**" and "Playg**rey**ound" — emphasizing the core experience of trying libraries before committing to them.

 ### Key Features